BDC Hamburger Icon

 1. Start with visual and hearing considerations.

-There are many types of disabilities, and while it’s important to consider everyone, you need to start somewhere.
+There are many types of disabilities.
+Although it’s important to consider everyone, you need to start somewhere.
 Begin by making your website accessible to people who are blind or deaf, or who have limited vision or hearing.

 Think about users who navigate the internet through voice and design.
-Make sure your site’s text can be accessed by people who are blind or have limited vision; for example, build a screen reader into your e-commerce store so the text can be read to an individual who might otherwise use Braille to read.
+Make sure your site’s text can be accessed by people who are blind or have limited vision.
+Build a screen reader into your e-commerce store, for example, so the text can be read to an individual who may otherwise use Braille to read.
 Other important elements to include are text transcripts for visual content for users who need another way to understand the content they can’t see.

 TipBottom line